AdobeDocs/campaign-web.en/help/v8/push/content-push.md

 >title="Silent notification for iOS"
 >abstract="The Silent Push mode allows a "silent" notification to be sent to a mobile application.
 The user is not made aware of the notification's arrival.
 It is transferred directly to the application."

+Once your push delivery is created, you can define its content.
+Parameters and settings depend on the mobile operating system: Android or iOS.
+Browse the tabs below to learn how to compose your message for each operating system.

 >[!BEGINTABS]